Landry's: 1990s

 Throughout the 1990s, Landry's, Inc., expanded, developing and acquiring restaurant, entertainment, hospitality, and gaming businesses.
 In 1994, Landry's, Inc., acquired Joe's Crab Shack.
-In 2006, Landry's, Inc. sold Joe's Crab Shack, which had grown to more than 120 locations, to J.H.
+In 2006, Landry's, Inc., sold Joe's Crab Shack, which had grown to more than 120 locations, to J.H.
 Whitney & Company.
-During the decade, the company acquired a number of other restaurants, including The Crab House and Cadillac Bar.
+During the decade, the company acquired several other restaurants, including The Crab House and Cadillac Bar.

 Landry's, Inc., expanded its hospitality and entertainment divisions in 1996, acquiring the San Luis Resort, a 32-acre beachfront resort on Galveston Island's historic Seawall Boulevard and built on top of the former Fort Crockett.
-In 2004, Landry's, Inc. partnered with the City of Galveston to open a 140,000 square foot convention center, the Galveston Island Convention Center at the San Luis Resort.
+In 2004, Landry's, Inc., partnered with the city of Galveston to open a 140,000 square foot convention center, the Galveston Island Convention Center at the San Luis Resort.
 In 2003, the company acquired the adjacent Holiday Inn Resort Galveston – On the Beach.
 In 2004, the adjacent Hilton Galveston Island Resort was acquired.
-In total, the San Luis Resort includes 700 guest rooms, 10 restaurants, and 200,000 square feet of event space.
+The San Luis Resort includes 700 guest rooms, ten restaurants, and 200,000 square feet of event space.

-In 1998, the company developed the 35-acre Kemah Boardwalk, with a hotel, a marina, more than 10 restaurants, and dozens of midway games, amusement rides, and attractions.
+In 1998, the company developed the 35-acre Kemah Boardwalk, with a hotel, a marina, more than ten restaurants, and dozens of midway games, amusement rides, and attractions.
 The company's hospitality division also includes The Westin Houston Downtown in Downtown Houston and the Boardwalk Inn on the Kemah Boardwalk.

 2000s

 After 2000, Landry's, Inc., continued to grow.
 In 2000, the company acquired Rainforest Cafe, a collection of jungle-inspired restaurants and retail villages.
-In 2002, the company acquired three national seafood restaurants: Saltgrass Steak House, Chart House, and Muer Restaurants,.
+In 2002, the company acquired three national seafood restaurants: Saltgrass Steak House, Chart House, and Muer Restaurants.

 In 2003, the company opened the Downtown Aquarium, a 20-acre entertainment complex in Houston with an aquarium, a restaurant built around a 150,000-gallon, floor-to-ceiling centerpiece aquarium, a bar, banquet facilities, amusement rides, and midway games.
 A train carries guests into a tunnel running through a 250,000-gallon shark tank.
 Other Aquarium restaurants have since opened in Denver, Nashville, and on the Kemah Boardwalk in Texas.

 In 2005, the company acquired Golden Nugget Hotel & Casinos, with locations in Las Vegas and Laughlin, Nevada.
 Landry's, Inc., has since opened three additional locations in Atlantic City, New Jersey, Biloxi, Mississippi and Lake Charles, Louisiana.

-On October 14, 2008, T-Rex Cafe a dinosaur themed restaurant chain at Disney Springs formerly known as Downtown Disney in Orlando, Florida location was also opened to the public and the Legends Outlets in Kansas City, Kansas location was opened in 2006 and which was closed on August 13, 2017, replaced by Michael Kors and it is themed after The Rite of Spring segment by Igor Stravinsky in the 1940 Walt Disney's animated film Fantasia (1940).
+On October 14, 2008, T-Rex Cafe, a dinosaur themed restaurant chain at Disney Springs formerly known as Downtown Disney in Orlando, Florida, location was also opened to the public, and the Legends Outlets in Kansas City, Kansas, location was opened in 2006 and which was closed on August 13, 2017, replaced by Michael Kors and it is themed after The Rite of Spring segment by Igor Stravinsky in the 1940 Walt Disney's animated film Fantasia (1940).